4ms/metamodule/firmware/README.md

            o  o  o  o
 ```

-2) Power off and back on.
+2) Power off and back on (full power-cycle is required).

 The console will show: